LSEG-API-Samples/Article.EMA.Java.ExchangeShortName/README.md

 # Article.EMA.Java.ExchangeShortName
 ## Overview
 For some instruments, suffix of RIC indicates the exchange where it is traded, e.g. HSBA.L (.L = LSE - London Stock Exchange), HBC.N (.N = NYSE - New York Stock Exchange).
-However, there are some instruments without the exchange code suffix like TWXF2Z7 (Time Warner DEC7), KC4F5Z7 (Kone Corp DEC7), etc. How the application know the exchange of those instruments?
+However, there are some instruments without the exchange code suffix like  KC4F5Z7 (Kone Corp DEC7), etc. How the application know the exchange of those instruments?

 ## Solution
-The [Elektron API 3.1.0](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) and above can retrieve a short exchange name information from the FID 1709 (Field name RDN_EXCHD2) for the Market Price domain.
+Elektron provides a short exchange name information via the FID 1709 (Field name RDN_EXCHD2) for the Market Price domain.
 This FID 1709 is the enumeration field that used in the most of the exchanges.
+The [Elektron API 1.1.0 (EMA Java 3.1.0)](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) and above can retrieve an enum value from dictionary directly, so it can help a consumer application get a short exchange name from this enumeration field.

 #### RDMFieldDictionary
 ```